-	Summary: The objective of this final project is to detect the needs of the families of Alzheimer sufferers, what they require and what they need from the primary care nurse.
-Students will work with semi-structured individual interviews and focus groups.
-This experience will become part of the project undertaken by the organization to design a Comprehensive Care Plan for Families.
+Summary: The objective of this final project of the academic year 2014-15 was to detect the needs of the families of Alzheimer sufferers, what they require and what they need from the primary care nurse.
+Students were working with semi-structured individual interviews and focus groups.
+This experience became part of the project undertaken by the organization to design a Comprehensive Care Plan for Families.

 Final project - Transversal project to combat stigma

-Summary: This project was presented at the 1st Social Projects Marketplace.
+Summary: This project was presented at the 1st Social Projects Marketplace and was developed the academic year 2014-15.
 The aim was to design a final project that provides an approach to current perceptions of stigma in mental health and generates a change in the social perspective.
 To this end, the student worked on a bibliographic review and with focus groups in an attempt to drew up an overview of the sense and meaning of health and mental health pathologies for the participants.